puppetlabs/bolt/documentation/experimental_features.md

 This feature was introduced in [Bolt 3.2.0](https://github.com/puppetlabs/bolt/blob/main/CHANGELOG.md#bolt-320-2021-3-08).

 The LXD transport supports connecting to Linux containers on the local system.
-Similar to the Docker transport, The LXD transport accepts the name of the container as the URI, and connects to the container by shelling out to the `lxc` command.
+Similar to the Docker transport, the LXD transport accepts the name of the container as the URI, and connects to the container by shelling out to the `lxc` command.
 The example inventory file below demonstrates connecting to a Linux container target named `ubuntuone`.